 1. Walk and Turn is an example of field sobriety test.

-2. The Walk and Turn requires a real or imaginary line and

-- 3. During the stage of the Walk and Turn, the subject is required to count out loud. - 4.
-Based upon the San Diego study, the Walk and Turn test can determine whether a subject's BAC is above or below 0.08, % of the time. - 5.
-In the Walk and Turn test, a subject who steps off the line during the first 9 steps and once again during the second 9 steps and who raises arms for balance twice during the second nine steps has produced distinct clue(s).
+2. The Walk and Turn requires a real or imaginary line and 3.
+During the stage of the Walk and Turn, the subject is required to count out loud.
+4. Based upon the San Diego study, the Walk and Turn test can determine whether a subject's BAC is above or below 0.08, % of the time.
+5. In the Walk and Turn test, a subject who steps off the line during the first 9 steps and once again during the second 9 steps and who raises arms for balance twice during the second nine steps has produced distinct clue(s).

-- 6. The Walk and Turn test has possible clues. - 7.
-During the stage of the One Leg Stand test the subject must maintain balance for 30 seconds. - 9.
-Based upon the San Diego study, the One Leg Stand test can determine whether a subject's BAC is above or below 0.08, % of the time.
+6. The Walk and Turn test has possible clues.
+7. During the stage of the One Leg Stand test the subject must maintain balance for 30 seconds.
+8. The One Leg Stand requires that the subject keep the foot elevated forseconds.
+9. Based upon the San Diego study, the One Leg Stand test can determine whether a subject's BAC is above or below 0.08,% of the time.
 10. In the One Leg Stand test, a subject who sways has produced clue(s).
 11. In the One Leg Stand test, a subject who raises arms, is hopping, and puts foot down has produced clue(s).

-- 12. The maximum number of clues for Horizontal Gaze Nystagmus that can appear in one eye is - 13.
-Based upon the San Diego study, the Horizontal Gaze Nystagmus test can determine whether a subject's BAC is above 0.08, % of the time.
+12. The maximum number of clues for Horizontal Gaze Nystagmus that can appear in o Based upon the San Diego study, the Horizontal Gaze Nystagmus test can determine whether a subject's BAC is above 0.08,% of the time.
 14. The third clue of HGN is an onset of nystagmus prior to degrees.